-LIBRARY MEDIA CENTER
+LIBRARY MEDIA COMMONS

-Students are invited to use the books, magazines, newspapers, filmstrips, electronic materials and equipment and other materials located in the media center.
+Students are invited to use the books, magazines, newspapers, filmstrips, electronic materials and equipment and other materials located in the media commons.
 Students are responsible for any material they sign out or devices that they use.
-Materials must be returned to the librarian at the circulation desk.
+Materials must be returned to the library media specialist at the circulation desk.
 Students must pay for any materials or equipment that they lose or damage.
 A student's grades, transcript or report card may be withheld until a student's obligation is met.